NuttX support for Gemstone is still in the development phase. It is not possible to use all peripherals on the board such as I2C, SPI, PWM, CAN Bus.

 NuttX is an open-source operating system designed for real-time applications.
-Compliant with POSIX and ANSI standards, NuttX is optimized for embedded systems and microcontrollers.
-The primary reason for choosing NuttX for the R5F cores on the Gemstone board is its deterministic behavior and reliable management of real-time tasks.
-Additionally, NuttX is a platform supported by popular autopilot software like Ardupilot and PX4, making it critical for drone and autonomous vehicle projects.
-Since there is no official NuttX support for the AM67A SoC yet, a custom configuration named beagley-ai has been created.
-This configuration is tailored to the hardware features of our board and the capabilities of the R5F cores.
+Compliant with POSIX and ANSI standards, NuttX is optimized especially for embedded systems and microcontrollers.
+The primary reason for choosing NuttX for the R5F cores on the Gemstone board is its deterministic behavior and its ability to reliably manage real-time tasks.
+Additionally, NuttX is critical for drone and autonomous vehicle projects because it is a platform supported by popular autopilot software like Ardupilot and PX4.
+Since there is no official NuttX support for the AM67A SoC yet, a custom nsh configuration has been created in the boards/arm/am67/t3-gem-o1 directory.
+With this configuration, NuttX can be run on the R5F cores on our board, which are suitable for real-time processing.

 To compile NuttX, we need a cross-compiler compatible with ARM Cortex-R5F cores.
-The gcc-arm-none-eabi toolchain is the standard solution for this requirement.
+The gcc-arm-none-eabi toolchain is the standard solution that meets this need.
 On Ubuntu/Debian systems, you can install the toolchain using the package manager:

 sudo apt update